abhirampai/my_blog/src/_blogs/lets_implement_bittorrent_from_scratch_part_2.md

 In this blog we saw how we can establish a tcp connection with a peer, send a handshake message and validate the handshake message send back by the peer.

-For a sample implementation of tcp connection with a peer and validation of handshake refer this [Github Repository](https://github.com/abhirampai/codecrafters-bittorrent-ruby/blob/master/app/tcp_connection.rb#L57C5-L69C8)
+For a sample implementation of tcp connection with a peer and validation of handshake using ruby, refer this [Github Repository](https://github.com/abhirampai/codecrafters-bittorrent-ruby/blob/master/app/tcp_connection.rb#L57C5-L69C8)

 In the next blog we would be looking into how to download a piece of file and save it to the disk.